gbmhunter/MPid/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v2.5.1.0 2013/08/29 Cleaned up Makefile.
-v2.5.0.1 2013/08/29 Fixed broken Travis CI build status image in README. v2.5.0.0 2013/08/29 Added dependency awareness to Makefile, it now re-builds on header file changes.
+v3.0.0.0 2014/03/24 Moved src/include/ to include/.
+Added Eclipse C++ project files.
+Added api/CP3id.hpp, which is a single file you can include to use the CP3id library. v2.5.1.0 2013/08/29 Cleaned up Makefile. v2.5.0.1 2013/08/29 Fixed broken Travis CI build status image in README. v2.5.0.0 2013/08/29 Added dependency awareness to Makefile, it now re-builds on header file changes.